-In Episode 3 of the Imagine Otherwise podcast, host Cathy Hannabach interviews guest Aymar Jean Christian about Open TV, independent web series by queers, women, and trans people people of color, how his scholarship has informed his television production, and what it means to imagine otherwise.
+In episode 3 of the Imagine Otherwise podcast, host Cathy Hannabach interviews television producer and professor Aymar Jean Christian about his television platform Open TV; independent web series by queers, women, and trans people people of color; how his scholarship has informed his television production; and what it means to imagine otherwise.

 Guest: Aymar Jean Christian

 Aymar Jean Christian is an assistant professor of communication at Northwestern University and the founder of Open Television, a platform for television by queer, transgender and cisgender women or artists of color.